Virginia Institute of Marine Science

 The Virginia Institute of Marine Science (VIMS) is one of the largest marine research and education centers in the United States.
 Founded in 1940, VIMS is unique among marine science institutions in its legal mandate to provide research, education, and advisory services to government, citizens, and industry.
 Funding for VIMS comes from the Commonwealth of Virginia, grants and contracts from federal and state agencies, and private giving.
 The School of Marine Science (SMS) at VIMS is the graduate school in marine science for the College of William & Mary.
 VIMS offers M.S., Ph.D., and professional M.A. degrees in marine science.
-The school has 52 faculty members, an enrollment of 80-100 students, and includes 4 academic departments.
+The school has 52 faculty members, an enrollment of 80-100 students, and includes 3 academic sections.
 VIMS' main campus is located in Gloucester Point, Virginia.

 Mission

 Overall, the VIMS mission is "Science for the Bay, Impact for the World."
 VIMS provides research, education, and advisory services in marine science to Virginia, the nation, and the world.
 VIMS' three-part mission is mandated in the Code of Virginia.